moddio/moddio-docs/overview/overview.md

 ### General Usage:

-The top bar allows you to switch between **4 different workspaces**:
+The top bar allows you to switch between **4 different workspaces** (A more in-depth description of each can be found in [Interface](interface.md))

+*   Editor: You can access setting and export/import JSON files

-*   Map Editor: You can edit the map here.
+*   Map: You can edit the map here.
 You have access to tools, a layer selector and a tile picker.

 *   Entities: Allows you to inspect and edit scripts.
 Most changes here require a republish to take effect.

-*   Moderate: Use this workspace to ban/kick/mute players.

-*   Debug: Allows you to inspect the games variables and performance reports.
+*   Report: Allows you to inspect performance reports and server issues.

-The **Menu** dropdown in the upper left corner gives you access to the Game Settings and allows you to make a backup.
+The Hamburger Menu dropdown in the upper left corner gives you access to the general information about your game and game settings.

-### Map Editor:

-In the Map Editor workspace you'll see:

-*   **Tools and Size Buttons**

-    *   The **Cursor Tool** allows you to interact with any regions or entities on the map with a **Left Click**.

-    *   The **Region Tool** allows you to create regions.
-These can be used in Scripts, such as allowing actions and events to occur within defined regions.

-    *   The **Stamp Brush** acts like a brush.
-It allows you place your current selected tile selection on the Map with a **Left Click**.

-    *   The **Eraser** erases your current tile selection.
-It's useful for removing tiles.

-    *   The **1x1** and **2x2** selections allow you to change the size of your brush.

-*   **Layer Toggle** is under the tools.
-Layers are ordered from top to bottom, so Trees are always on top of Walls and the Floor layers.
-You can switch layers by clicking on the layer of your choice.
-You are always working on the selected layer and any changes using the tools will occur on that layer.

-*   **Tile Picker** is in the bottom corner.
-You can toggle the Tile Picker on or off by clicking on **palette** or pressing the **tab** key.
-When expanded, you can select tiles within the palette to place on the map.

-**Right click** on the map will copy the tiles your cursor is currently on top of, including any empty tiles.

-## Getting Started with Game Development

-Here are your first steps to making a game:

-1. Create a Moddio Account: Visit www.modd.io and sign up for a free account.
-2. Access the Moddio Editor: As a browser-based platform, there's no need to download anything!
-Once you're logged in, you can directly access the editor and start creating.
-3. Choose a Template or Start from Scratch: Moddio offers a variety of templates to help you get started.
-If you prefer, you can also start from scratch using the **Open World** template, and let your creativity run wild.
-Make sure you check out our **Guided Tutorial** to understand the editor and make your first guided game.
-4. Explore the Workspaces: Familiarize yourself with the Play, Map, Entities, and Report tabs described above.
-Understand their functions and the tools available in each.
-5. Start Creating: Start with simple tasks like designing a map or creating an entity, and then gradually move on to more complex tasks such as scripting game mechanics.

-Remember, game development is an iterative process, and Moddio and our community are here to support you every step of the way.

 ## Inspiring Examples of Games Created Using Moddio